 Typical range: $50,000–$100,000

 React Native or Flutter lets you share code across platforms, which helps, but you still need device testing, app store submission, and platform-specific polish.
 If you only need one platform to start, iOS-only reduces cost by 20–30%.
+Our mobile development services page covers how we decide between cross-platform and native for a given budget.

 Internal tool / operations MVP